ropensci/tinkr/README.md

 ## Details/notes

 * The (R)md to XML to (R)md loop on which `tinkr` is based is slightly lossy because of Markdown syntax redundancy.
+For instance
-For instance lists can be created with either "+", "-" or "*".
+    * lists can be created with either "+", "-" or "*".
 When using `tinkr`, the (R)md after editing will only use "-" for lists.
+    * Tables are not pretty anymore (only three dashes for each cell cf [spec](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#tables)).
+Alignment of columns is lost.

-Such losses make your (R)md different, and the git diff a bit harder to parse, but should _not_ change the documents your (R)md is rendered to.
+  Such losses make your (R)md different, and the git diff a bit harder to parse, but should _not_ change the documents your (R)md is rendered to, apart from the tables alignment.
 If it does, report a bug in the issue tracker!

-* At the moment the XLST stylesheet used to cast XML back to Markdown doesn't support extensions (striked through text, tables) so when converting the Markdown files to XML the package uses `extensions=FALSE`.
-This means tables in the XML are text, not easy to edit.
+* At the moment the XLST stylesheet used to cast XML back to Markdown doesn't support striked through text.